Pages

 Introduction to DICOM - Chapter 6 - Transfer Syntax

 Transfer syntax defines how DICOM objects are serialized.
-When holding an object in memory, the only thing that matter is that your application can use it.
+When holding an object in memory, the only thing that matters is that your application can use it.
 The internal representation of the object is your own business.
 However, when sharing objects with other applications, everyone should be able to use the same object.
 The common solution for such problems is serialization.

-Serialization is the process of writing a data structure or object state to wire i.e in a format that can be stored in a file or memory buffer, or transmitted across a network so it can be red on the other side of the wire or later by the same or by another process.
+Serialization is the process of writing a data structure or object state to wire i.e in a format that can be stored in a file or memory buffer, or transmitted across a network so it can be read on the other side of the wire or later by the same or by another process.

 There's no shared memory in DICOM but it can be easily made using the same mechanism that is utilized for networking and files alike i.e. serializing the object into memory according to the rules dictated by the standard i.e. using transfer syntax.